Blog / Articles

 Here’s What You Need To Know About Removing Ice Safely:

-Be careful.
-The ice will be heavy and difficult to move, so your best bet is to have a few people help you lift it out of the way.
+Be Careful: The ice will be heavy and difficult to move, so your best bet is to have a few people help you lift it out of the way.
 If you need to use tools or machinery, make sure they’re sturdy enough not to damage the roof underneath.
 You should also be careful not to injure yourself or others while moving large amounts of ice (it’s possible that your neighbor may have noticed what you’re doing and wants in on the action).

-When you’re melting ice from your roof, it’s important to use the right product.
+Use The Right Roof Ice Melt Products Only: When you’re melting ice from your roof, it’s important to use the right product.
 There are many roof ice melt products on the market that claim to be effective for melting snow and ice, but some of them are better than others.
 It’s important to know what will work best for you before proceeding.

 One common mistake people make when trying to melt ice from their roofs is using too much product at once or using it on a windy day or hot day.
 Using too much product will cause runoff into gutters and downspouts which can clog them up.

-There are a few different ways to do this, depending on how much ice there is and how accessible it is.
+Remove The Ice First: There are a few different ways to do this, depending on how much ice there is and how accessible it is.
 If you have a lot of snow and ice on your roof, use a shovel or snow rake to remove as much as possible.
 Some people use roof ice melt cables at home depot.
 But that is not the safest option.
 If the ice is only covering certain areas, such as vents or pipes, use a chemical-free ice melt like Safe Thaw.

 If you have a metal roof underneath your ice, don’t use chemical melting agents.
 Such roof ice melt products may damage the metal, and their fumes can be toxic to humans and animals alike.
 Instead, use a product like Safe Thaw—a fast-acting liquid that melts ice without releasing harmful chemicals into the air.

-Thankfully, there are different tools to use on metal roofs.
+You Have To Be Very Careful So You Don’t Damage Your Roof!: Thankfully, there are different tools to use on metal roofs.
 Ice melt is the safest way to do this.
 A roof rake is another option because it doesn’t damage the metal and can be used in all weather conditions.

 100% salt & chloride-free, fast acting Ice Management Solution